We have two maternity departments based at Altnagelvin Hospital in Londonderry and the South West Acute Hospital in Enniskillen:

 For full details of the new visiting guidelines click here.

-Ante Natal Ward – their birthing partner, who can stay for one hour on admission, can accompany women being admitted for induction of labour.Birthing partners can visit in Ante Natal Ward for 1-hour between 7.30pm and 8.30pm.
+Ante Natal – One nominated visitor may stay for I hour on admission, including women being admitted for IOL.
+One nominated partner can visit for 1 hour between 7.30pm and 8.30pm

 - Early Pregnancy Assessment Service (Altnagelvin)